 To feed all the humans on the planet, we are going to have to grow as much food in the next 35 years as we have grown since the beginning of civilization.

 But our conventional agricultural practices are depleting the earth’s natural resources faster than we are replenishing them.
-Not to mention that the pros and cons of most attempts at modern chemical solutions (pesticides, synthetic fertilizers, GMOs) continue to be heavily debated by scientists, policy makers, industrial heavyweights and community activists.

 How are we going to feed the world without destroying the planet we live on?